Bulldogs dump Falcon Knights, 38-8

 Leading 38-0 and starting the PIAA’s Mercy Rule running clock just before the end of the third quarter, the Bulldogs had allowed just 68 yards to the Falcon Knights’ offense.

-Union/ACV avoided the shutout with a 70-yard scoring drive to start the fourth before the Bulldogs wrapped up an impressive win and improved to 6-0.
+Union/ACV avoided the shutout with a 70-yard scoring drive to start the fourth before the Bulldogs wrapped up an impressive win.

-“No points given up (by the starters) and it was against a really good rushing attack and a quarterback who really manages the game well and I say that in a respectful way with the play actions and he was effective the past two weeks,” Gold said.
+“No points given up (by the starters) and it was against a really good rushing attack and a quarterback who really manages the game well and I say that in a respectful way with the play actions and he was effective the past two weeks,” said Bulldogs head coach Blane Gold, whose team won 42-33 the week before against Ridgway in Johnsonburg.
 “So I’m really proud of the defense and it’s the same thing as our offense.
 Speed is a big deal and Caden Adams’ play this year has been phenomenal and he’s really helped to secure some stuff between the tackles.
 I thought Broc Monrean played well and he’s starting to turn the corner.

 “We basically set up Ashton (Kahle) and Aiden (Ortz) on the corner to see who could get to the edge first and that was the game plan and the kids executed it well.”